Elk City, Oregon: History

 The Corvallis and Yaquina Wagon Road Company established Elk City in 1866 by building a warehouse with a store and by laying out a town.
 A year later, Elk City had a second store, a hotel, and a structure doubling as a church and schoolhouse.
 Boats regularly ascended the river to Elk City, the last stop on the overland mail route of the time, and delivered mail downriver by water.

 In the late 19th century, Elk City was one of the stops on the Oregon Pacific Railroad, linking the former port city of Yaquina to Corvallis and Albany.
 After the Oregon Pacific failed financially, fell into receivership, and went through 17 years of financial and legal complications, it became a branch line of the Southern Pacific in 1907.

-Efforts to restore a covered bridge over the Yaquina River at Elk City fell short in 1981.
+In 1922, the county constructed a 100 ft Howe truss span over the Yaquina River with 10.5 ft vertical clearance and a 15-ton load limit.
+In 1979, it was added to the National Register of Historic Places, but the wooden pilings supporting the bridge suffered from wood rot, and efforts to restore the bridge fell short in 1981.
 Fund-raising for repairs had produced $20,000, and restoration had begun when high winds caused another $90,000 damage to the structure.
-The county did not have enough money to pay for restoration or to pursue an insurance settlement through the courts.
-The original bridge, built by the county in 1922, was a 100 ft Howe truss span supported by wooden pilings that suffered from rot.
+The county did not have enough money to pay for restoration or to pursue an insurance settlement through the courts, and after its destruction, it was delisted from the National Register of Historic Places.